Federal Work-Study Program

 Willamette's Student Employment Handbook (pdf) covers many of the University policies on student employment.

 Hours and Paycheck

 The average number of hours you work each week will depend on the amount of your Federal Work-Study award, the number of hours you have available to work, and the position for which you are hired.
 Generally, students work 5 to 10 hours each week.
 You may not work more than 20 hours a week while classes are in session or more than 40 hours a week during vacation times.

 Willamette University Student Employment

 While some employment opportunities are limited to students who qualify for Federal Work-Study, many campus employers hire students using Willamette University student employment funds.
 All Willamette students are eligible to earn these student employment funds.
-Availability is dependant upon individual department budgets.
+Availability is dependent upon individual department budgets.